 User stories are probably the most popular agile technique to capture product functionality: Working with user stories is easy.
 But telling effective stories can be hard.
 The following ten tips help you create good stories.

 In theory, the product owner’s responsibilities are simple: The individual should maximise the value the product creates according to the Scrum Guide.
 But what does this mean in practice?
 In reality, the application of the product owner role varies greatly, as products and organisations differ.
 But my experience shows that there are two key factors that determine the duties of a product owner: the scope and the depth of ownership.
 This blog post discusses these two factors to help you apply the role successfully.

 Creating a product with a great user experience requires more than just user stories.
 While capturing the product functionality is important, the user journeys, the visual design, and the nonfunctional properties have to be described too.
 Stories should be complemented with other techniques including scenarios, storyboards, and design sketches.

 The Product Canvas is a simple, yet powerful tool that helps you create a product with a great user experience and the right features.
 This post explains how you can create your initial canvas using a collaborative workshop.

 User stories are great at capturing product functionality in isolation.
-But they are not well suited to describe the interactions between different features and to describe workflows.
-This blog posts shows how context and activity diagrams can used successfully to complement individual stories.
+But they are not well suited to describe the relationship between different features and capture user journeys and workflows.
+This blog posts shows how context and activity diagrams can be successfully used to model interactions in user story context.

-Find out what agile product management is all about and how it differs from traditional approaches!
-This post summarizes the key differences between old-school and agile product management.
+Find out how agile product management differs from traditional approaches.
+This post summarises the key differences between old-school and agile product management.